jsevo/taxumap/README.md

 ## Example notebook (with example data) <a name="example_data"></a>

-A dataset provided by Axel Olin works well for those wanting to try out the features of taxUMAP or to better understand how to format your own data properly.
+A dataset provided by Olin et al. works well for those wanting to try out the features of taxUMAP or to better understand how to format your own data properly.

 * [Link to original publication](https://pubmed.ncbi.nlm.nih.gov/30142345/)
 * [Link to the dataset](http://dx.doi.org/10.17632/ynhdrcxtcc.1)